-Our financing activities typically consist of payments and proceeds related to our equity incentive plans for both RSUs and ESPP, and also include proceeds from the exercise of the vested warrants issued to Walmart as well as proceeds from equity financing transactions.
+Our financing activities typically consist of payments and proceeds related to our equity incentive plans for both RSUs and our ESPP, and also include proceeds from the exercise of the vested warrants issued to Walmart as well as proceeds from equity financing transactions.

-During the six months ended March 30, 2024, we received cash of \$158.7 million upon the gross exercise of Walmart's vested warrant units, which occurred in December 2023.
+During the six nine months ended March 30, 2024 June 29, 2024, we received cash of \$158.7 million upon the gross exercise by Walmart of Walmart's the vested warrant units, Warrant Units, which occurred in December 2023.
 We additionally received proceeds of \$258.0 million in relation to issuance of Class A common stock upon completion of our equity financing transaction in March 2024.
-No other significant financing activities occurred during the six months ended March 30, 2024.
+Offsetting these proceeds were distributions to Symbotic Holdings LLC partners of \$47.7 million.
+No other significant financing activities occurred during the six nine months ended March 30, 2024 June 29, 2024.

-During the six months ended March 25, 2023, we incurred a payment of \$11.7 million for the taxes related to the net share settlement of stock-based compensation awards.
+During the six nine months ended March 25, 2023 June 24, 2023, we incurred a payment of \$11.7 million for the taxes related to the net share settlement of stock-based compensation awards.
 We also received proceeds of \$1.0 million from the issuance of common stock under the ESPP upon the expiration of the first offering period which occurred at the end of December 2022.